-The Allergy Services at Virginia ENT are under the direction of Dr. Thomas Robertson and Dr. Daniel Van Himbergen and augmented by Emily Kane, NP.
-We specialize in identifying and treating allergies which affect the ear, nose and throat causing sinusitis, hearing loss and dizziness.
+The Allergy Department at Virginia ENT is lead by Dr. Thomas Robertson and Dr. Daniel Van Himbergen and augmented by Emily Kane, NP.
+We offer comprehensive evaluation and treatment options for inhaled allergens (pollens, dust mites, molds, and pet danders.)

-By incorporating allergy testing and treatment into our ENT practice we are able to treat patients much more effectively.
-If patients are having trouble breathing through their nose, post nasal drainage, rhinitis or frequent sinus infection, Virginia ENT is the clear choice to explore whether allergies might be an underlying cause.
+By incorporating allergy testing and treatment into our ENT practice we can treat patients much more effectively.
+If patients are experiencing nasal congestion, post nasal drainage, ear pressure, or frequent sinus infections, Virginia ENT is the clear choice to explore whether allergies may be an underlying cause.

 Allergy Shots (Subcutaneous Immunotherapy)